-Students study medications to maintain health and/or treat disorders in all stages of human development.
+Students study medications to maintain health and/ or treat disorders in all stages of human development.
 Origins of medications and commonly used medications are examined as well as how they are changed, produce effects in the body and their compounds excreted.
 Students also examine toxic side effects and adverse reactions to commonly used medications.
-Prerequisites: NUR 2020 Health Problems Throughout the Life Cycle I, SCI 1204/5 Chemistry for the Health Sciences and Lab and SCI 2126/7 Anatomy and Physiology II and Lab.Corequisite: NUR 2030 Health Problems Throughout the Life Cycle II.
+Pre-requisites: NUR 1010, NUR 1013, NUR 1014, NUR 1015, SCI 2124.
+Co-requisties: NUR 2020, NUR 2023, NUR 2024, SCI 2126.